 Subscribing Event Processor

-, or Subscribing Processor for short, is a type of Event Processor.
+The SubscribingEventProcessor, or Subscribing Processor for short, is a type of Event Processor.

 As any Event Processor, it serves as the technical aspect to handle events by invoking the event handlers written in an Axon application.

-is an infrastructure component to register a Subscribing Processor too.
+The SubscribableEventSource is an infrastructure component to register a Subscribing Processor too.

-, the message source gives the events to the SubscribingEventProcessor
+After registration to the SubscribableEventSource, the event source gives the events to the SubscribingEventProcessor in the order they are received.

-Although this approach deserves a spot within the framework, most scenarios require further decoupling of components by separating the threads as well.
+Although this coupled approach deserves a spot within the framework, most scenarios require further decoupling of components by separating the threads as well.

 When, for example, an application requires event processing parallelization to get a higher performance, this can be a blocker.

-is not the default in Axon Framework.
+This predicament is why the SubscribingEventProcessor is not the default in Axon Framework.

 Subscribing Processor Use Cases